TOP UPDATES FOUR PILLARS CINEMA/TV GAMES MANGA/ANIME MUSIC WRITINGS FAQ LINKS

 The transition was not an easy one.
 Many rejected Buddhism as a destructive, evil, foreign religion.
 (In cases like these, we can indeed correctly use the phrase "religion!")
 But the story goes that the kami were asked and officially sanctioned Buddhism as something to introduce to the Japanese archipelago.
 After all, there seemed to be nothing inherently contradictory in the practice of the two at first glance.
 Buddhism had made room for indigenous gods and the worship of them when it swept through India, China, and Korea, so there was no reason to think it couldn't do the same thing in Japan.
 A standard conception to make sense of this pluralism is that the kami worshipped in Japan were in truth 権現 ("gongen") or "incarnations" of Buddhas in another form in order to benefit the Japanese in particular.
 Some have also preferred the reverse formation: In fact, the Buddhas were merely kami in a guise designed to beneit those overseas!

 The pluralist conception resulted in some 1000 years of syncreticism.
 Most religious centers in Japan were full of native gods being worshipped next to Buddhas and monks.
 And the coexistence was by and large a peaceful one.
+(The coexistence of Shintou and Buddhism that is...
+Japan itself was often a war-torn battlefield during this time!)
 But in the late 1500s, a very different religion emerged on Japan's shores: Christianity.
 Strange, blue-eyed men who stank like butter said that they arrived from a far-away land called "Portugal."
 One thing was certain: They would be useful, if nothing else, for their scientific knowledge, which was immense.
 The aristocracy learned quite a lot about navigation, astronomy, and, most importantly, firearms.
 For this reason these "padres" were quite useful for a shougun to have in his court.
 But there was a price to pay.
 They were spreading a religion called "Christianity" which taught that all native Japanese religion was false and heretical.

 This alien religion threatened to destroy the entirety of Japanese society.
 Christianity was outlawed in the early 1600s and the entire country of Japan was soon closed to the rest of the world to prevent the further erosion of society and tradition by foreign religions and cultures.
 The 鎖国 "sakoku" period was not marked by total ignorance of the outside world.
 Nor by complete hatred of it.
 Foreign influences continued to enter the country.
 Calvinist merchants from the Netherlands proved less interested in mass conversion of the Japanese population, and so were allowed to have special access to a port in Nagasaki where they brought European goods as well as European learning.
 Buddhist monks were often allowed special trips to China for the sake of religious learning.
 It wasn't uncommon for young, curious men to join the temple merely for the sake of experiencing the novelty of travel to foreign lands.